Energinet-DataHub/geh-core/source/App/documents/registrations/noda-time.md

 To know more about Noda Time, see [NodaTime Overview](https://nodatime.org/3.1.x/userguide/index).

+### Idempotent registrations

+The dependency injection extensions we have implemented for Noda Time are _idempotent_ so multiple invocations will not cause additional registrations.

+This is to allow each _functional module_ to performs its own registration of Noda Time and thereby explicit show its dependency to Noda Time.

 ## Azure Functions App

 After following the guidelines below, the default usage of Noda Time in DataHub is configured.